adi-g15/sudokuSolver_Optimized/README.md

     ``` sh
     cd build
     cmake ..
+    cmake --build .
     ```

-    Then use the .sln solution file to get executable
+    \* Or open the .sln solution file using visual studio then get executable

     <br>